The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 And my heart doesn't hurt

-When over your head
+When over your head,

 Like eternity, the forest is noisy.

-And how can a forest warm a person?
+How can a forest warm a person?

-- So, the forest for a person is a source of fuel(the "source of fuel" card opens).
+- This means that the forest is a source of fuel for humans.(the “fuel source” card opens).

-- What is the forest for them?
+- What does the forest mean to them?

 - For whom else is the forest home?

-What role does the forest play?
+What roles does the forest play?

-- What is the forest for the air?
+- What is forest to air?

-How does the forest protect water bodies?
+How do forests protect water bodies?

 - How does the forest protect the soil?